The Virtues of the Virtual Classroom

 “I actually thought that the virtual element allowed me to engage more because of the focus being on each other and the instructor simultaneously.
 It kept me present with the others in the space and their reactions to one another’s narratives, as well as the information presented.”Recent graduate

 As always, confidentiality is crucial.
-PBI has gone to great lengths to ensure the online security of its virtual classes.
+PBI has gone to great lengths to ensure the online security of its virtual courses.
 The system’s state-of-the-art encryption, and PBI’s reinforcement of their policies and procedures, keep all discussions and conversations inside the virtual classroom private and secure.

-Classes from home encourage openness and honesty
+Courses from home encourage openness and honesty

 Many participants say they feel more comfortable in the virtual classroom than they do meeting in person.
-People can become emotional when discussing painful experiences, as often is the case in the unique classes that PBI offers.
-“What we have found with our virtual classes, not surprisingly, is that people feel more safe and secure and are more apt to share openly when they’re in their own homes.” said Leia Leiser, PBI’s Education and Development Manager.
+People can become emotional when discussing painful experiences, as often is the case in the unique courses that PBI offers.
+“What we have found with our virtual courses, not surprisingly, is that people feel more safe and secure and are more apt to share openly when they’re in their own homes.” said Leia Leiser, PBI’s Education and Development Manager.

 “I felt being in my home environment that I was more comfortable discussing my personal history.
 Even though we were not all in the same room physically, there was a sense of everyone being present, I did feel close to everyone.”Recent graduate

-People not only feel safer opening up to their classmates, they also find it much easier to regain their composure when they become overwhelmed.
-In a traditional class setting, people generally try to keep their feelings in check.
+People not only feel safer opening up to their fellow participants, they also find it much easier to regain their composure when they become overwhelmed.
+In a traditional setting, people generally try to keep their feelings in check.
 On those rare occasions when someone needs to step out of the room to collect themselves, they find little comfort standing alone in a hotel hallway.
 In the virtual classroom, participants who need a moment can avoid drawing attention to themselves by simply switching off their video connection for a minute.
-Secure in the safest space of all, they are able to quickly recover their emotional balance and rejoin the class sooner, calmer, and more open than they would be if they tried to re-engage while still struggling with strong emotions.
+Secure in the safest space of all, they are able to quickly recover their emotional balance and rejoin the course sooner, calmer, and more open than they would be if they tried to re-engage while still struggling with strong emotions.

 The enhanced sense of connection extends to students’ relationships with faculty.
 Some participants who are reluctant to participate in the traditional classroom are emboldened by the virtual experience to speak up and engage more fully during presentations and in response to questions.